mtepenner/swarmbotics-operator-frontend/README.md

 # Operator Frontend: Human-Swarm Interface

 ## Description
-`swarmbotics_operator_frontend` is a comprehensive user interface suite designed for commanding and controlling massive-scale robotic swarms.
+`swarmbotics-operator-frontend` is a comprehensive user interface suite designed for commanding and controlling massive-scale robotic swarms.
 It bridges the gap between tactical edge devices and command centers by providing an ATAK plugin for dismounted soldiers, a React and TypeScript-based Web Mission Control dashboard, and an ultra-low latency teleoperation fallback module.

 ## Table of Contents
 - [Features](#-features)